Celsius To Fahrenheit Formula In C

 Q: How can I handle invalid input in my C program?
 A: You can use the return value of scanf to check if the input was successfully read.
 If scanf fails to read a number, it will return a value other than 1.

 Q: What data type should I use for temperature values?
 A: float is generally sufficient for most applications.
-However, for higher precision, you can use double.
+Even so, for higher precision, you can use double.

 Q: How can I improve the readability of my C code?
 A: Use descriptive variable names, add comments, and decompose complex logic into smaller functions.